openfed/openfed/README.txt

      tar -zxvf openfed-x.y.tar.gz

    This will create a new directory openfed-x.y/ containing all OpenFed files and directories.
-Then, you will have to build your Drupal installation using the drush make command.
-The usage is as follow :

-     drush make build-openfed.make /path/to/your/project

-2. Create your files and private directories under /path/to/your/project/sites/default and then give the permissions to your webserver's user.
-You can do it as follow :
+2. Create your files directory at /path/to/your/project/sites/default/files and then give the permissions to your webserver's user.
+You can do it as follow

-     cd /path/to/your/project
-     mkdir -p sites/default/files sites/default/private
-     chown -R www-data sites/default/files sites/default/private

    You should also have a tmp directory outside the web directory (for instance, /var/tmp)